 Alternative Operating Procedures

 Bare hand contact is not allowed, unless...

 This Division enforces the 2009 U.S. Food and Drug Administration (FDA) Food Code as the standard for food safety.
 The Food Code is the most scientific model code currently available and requires employees not to handle ready-to-eat foods with bare hands.
-Ready-to-eat foods are foods that are save to eat and does not require the food be ready to serve to customers.
+Ready-to-eat foods are defined as foods that are safe to eat but not necessarily ready to serve to customers.
 Food handlers may use clean utensils, deli tissues or single-use gloves to avoid touching the prepared food.

 Sometimes employees are allowed to touch food with bare hands, but the division must first approve strict written operating procedures.
 Some of the required procedures include ensuring employees are healthy; hands are properly washed, dried and a hand sanitizer used.
 Employees are trained in personal hygiene and managers must make sure their employees are following the procedures.